dss-web/nettsteder-docker/README.md

 `sh az-build.sh`

-When az-build.sh is done, open `http://<app-name>.azurewebsites.net` and finish WordPress configuration.
+When `az-build.sh` is done, open `http://<APPNAME>.azurewebsites.net` and finish the WordPress configuration.